 - Nutrition classes taught by registered dietician nutritionists in partnership with Huntsville Hospital Wellness Centers

-- The Mayor’s Bike Ride in May promotes Bike Safety Month and encourage citizens to try out cycling.
+- The Mayor’s Bike Ride in May promotes Bike Safety Month and encourages citizens to try out cycling.

 - Fitness in the Park takes place every Saturday at 9 a.m. in May and June in Big Spring Park and features a different type of one-hour fitness class for free.

-- Walking events in the fall promote the low-impact and accessible form of exercise.
+- Walking events in the fall promote a low-impact and accessible form of exercise.

 - Maintain, Don’t Gain provides tips, tricks and motivation to maintain your weight from Thanksgiving to New Year’s Eve.